-I’ve always been interested in design and décor.
-I love to see inside other people’s houses and to know why people choose the colors, furniture and artwork they do.
+I’ve always had an interest in design and décor.
+I love to see inside other people’s houses and to know why people chose their colors, furniture, and artwork.
 But more than that I craved an understanding of how to create a harmonious space.
-My childhood home was filled with kids (younger siblings and a daycare my mother ran), noise and lots of construction (as the house was expanded to fit more kids) so I grew up looking at how other people lived to see the contrast.
+My childhood home was full of kids, noise and construction.
+So I grew up looking at how other people lived to see the contrast.

 When I found Feng Shui in the late 80’s it was like discovering the Rosetta Stone.
-Suddenly I discovered there were rules to placement and tangible results that could be felt by the family from color, texture and materials used in the home.
+Suddenly I found there are rules to placement and tangible results that could be felt by the family from color, texture, and materials used in the home.

 Is Feng Shui becoming more popular in the U.S.?
 If, so why do you think that is?